nationalarchives/tdr-dev-documentation/architecture-decision-records/0011-base25-encoding-for-consignment-reference.md

 ### Option 1: PostgreSQL Serial ID

 PostgreSQL has a built-in incremental ID feature (Serial).
-A serial is a pseudo-type that a column can use that tells PostgreSQL to automatically create a sequence and put it's value in the assocciated column of the linked table.
+A serial is a pseudo-type that a column can use that tells PostgreSQL to automatically create a sequence and put it's value in the associated column of the linked table.

 #### Advantages